Gluten Free Guide to Fast Food & Fast Casual Chains

 Wendy’s

-The most important thing here is the legendary Frosty is gluten free!!!
-I’m not one for milkshakes at any fast food joint, but a Wendy’s frosty is completely different - IYKYK.
-Unfortunately, their fries are not free of cross-contamination due to shared fryers, so I do not advise getting fries to dunk in your frosty if you are celiac and/or have severe reactions.
 Like other spots, you can order a lettuce wrapped burger as the safest gluten free option.
-I have read they are testing out a gluten free bun in some locations, so worth a visit if you find it’s available where you are.
-The nice thing about Wendy’s is they’ve always had some additional yummy options not typical for fast food.
+I have read they are testing out a gluten free bun in some locations, so it’s probably worth a visit if you find it’s available where you are.
+The nice thing about Wendy’s is they’ve always had some additional not at all typical food items for a fast food joint.
 So while you shouldn’t get fries here if extra gluten sensitive, you can get a baked potato, taco salad, or chili (hold the crackers).

 Taco Bell

-This is probably my least favorite fast food chain of all time, but I have managed to eat here without feeling glutened.
+Taco Bell is probably my least favorite fast food chain of all time, but I have managed to eat here, begrudgingly, without feeling like I got glutened.
 A bowl is going to be your best bet here.
 Stick to the meats like steak, chicken and not their ground “beef” which contains a whole host of ingredients that may be contaminated if you are extra sensitive.
-I’ve been ok eating a bowl here and a single crunchy ground “beef” taco without a reaction, other than what is typical for anyone after consuming Taco Bell 😄

 Del Taco

-This was always my pick for fast food, chain “Mexican” food.
-Ingredients were always fresher with few or no weird additives, and menu options more like real food.
-Unfortunately that has changed quite a bit in recent years and now they use some bastardization of ground “beef” like Taco Bell does.
 The chicken and other meats may also be wheat contaminated now.
 And though they also serve things like burgers and fries, they do not use a dedicated fryer.
-Del Taco is definitely a eat at your own risk choice now.
+Del Taco is unfortunately an eat at your own risk choice now.
 I highly recommend using their online nutrition guide to find some safe items, noting also that anything marked gluten free that’s fried is not totally safe here.

 Denny’s, IHOP or other diners

-Always be careful with omelettes at diners - many add pancake batter to their egg mix.
-Always ask before ordering.
-If they do add pancake batter, you can request an omelette made from fresh cracked eggs only.
-Denny’s specifically though has been making strides to better serve customers with gluten issues and it looks like their omelettes are gluten free, and they now have a special menu to help you order safely.
-Bacon is generally safe at diners, but sausage often is not.
-The safest gluten free orders at most diners is just a basic steak and eggs or bunless burger.
+The most surprising thing I learned early in my gluten free journey was that many diners add pancake batter to their egg mix for omelettes and sometimes even their scrambled eggs.
+Denny’s specifically though has been making strides to better serve customers with gluten issues and it looks like their omelettes are currently gluten free, and they now have a special menu to help you order safely.

 Shake Shack